kittybellth/liri-node-app/README.md

        * Language of the movie.
        * Plot of the movie.
        * Actors in the movie.
-       * Rotten Tomatoes URL.
      ```

-   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+   * If you don't type a movie in, the program will output data for the movie 'Mr. Nobody.'
-     * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>
-     * It's on Netflix!

 4. `node liri.js do-what-it-says`
    * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.